dmitriizagurskii/fpsba-trading-bot/Readme.md

 ### Using Docker
 1. Execute `mvn clean install` in the root module
-2. Use docker-compose command to start the application: `docker-compose up`.
+2. Use docker-compose command to start the application: `docker-compose up --build`.
 To stop the application use `docker-compose down`.